henrikac/filesystem/README.md

     main.js
 ```

-a request to `/css/main.css` and `/js/main.js` will return the requested files but a request to e.g. `/css/` would return a `fs.ErrNotExist` error.
+a request to `/css/main.css` and `/js/main.js` will return the requested files but a request to e.g. `/css/` will return a `fs.ErrNotExist` error.